-We have high aspirations for all the children in the Resource Base and we follow the National Curriculum, which is appropriately differentiated and personalised, tailored to meet children’s individual needs.
-Using a wide range of teaching approaches and ASD specific strategies we engage children in their learning and ensure they are confident, successful learners.
-Our curriculum has a high focus on addressing the social, emotional and communication needs of our pupils as well as developing their independence and learning behaviours.
-We follow a range of programmes to develop these skills and children have daily opportunities to build upon them through life skills, games, collaborative activities and daily reward time.
-In addition to this, some of our children have weekly mentoring sessions with our Learning Mentor to address their emotional needs, build self esteem and allow them to reflect on their school experiences.
-As much as possible, our pupils have the opportunity to complete their learning in the mainstream school.
-Each child’s journey is individual and supported by our RB staff team working with the mainstream class teacher.
+We have high aspirations for all children in the Resource Base and follow the National Curriculum, which is appropriately differentiated and tailored to meet each child’s individual learning needs.
+Using a wide range of pedagogical approaches and ASD-specific strategies, we fully immerse children in their learning, ensuring they are active participants who grow into confident, successful learners.
+A key curriculum focus is the social, emotional and communication needs of our pupils, as well as developing their independence and appropriate learning behaviours.
+We follow a range of programmes to develop these important skills and children have regular opportunities to rehearse them through life-skills learning, educational games, collaborative tasks and daily reward and reflection time.
+In addition, we promote integration in all areas of school life and where appropriate provide the necessary opportunities and support for our children to learn alongside their mainstream peers in the classroom.
+Each child’s integration journey is individual and supported by the Resource Base staff working alongside the mainstream class teacher.

-We endeavour to provide our children with as broad and balanced an education as possible.
-For some of our pupils, we have weekly cooking lessons, social skills sessions as well as regular opportunities to work in our fruit and veg garden.
-For these pupils, working collaboratively, planning and completing projects and practicing behaviour expectations when playing games are important experiences.
-We also enjoy getting out of the classroom and are looking forward to reintroducing our life skills lessons which have seen us catch the bus to the theatre, the train to the museum and even go clothes shopping in Primark!
+We endeavour to provide our children with as broad and balanced an educational experience as possible.
+For some of our pupils, we have weekly cooking lessons, social skills sessions, as well as regular opportunities to work in our garden.
+Working collaboratively, planning and completing projects and rehearsing social experiences and behaviours whilst playing games and working together are important learning experiences.
+Off-site learning enables the life skills we teach in school to be put into real-life contexts, such as catching the bus to the theatre, taking the train to the museum and even clothes shopping in Primark.

-For some of our pupils, developing their communication and interaction is of paramount importance.
-Their curriculum is more specialised with daily opportunities for outdoor learning and exploration, art and time to enjoy our sensory light room.
-We also do daily physical activity and specialist interventions such as Attention Autism.
+For other pupils, nurturing and developing their communication and interaction is of paramount importance and as such our primary objective.
+Their curriculum is highly specialised with daily, tailored opportunities for outdoor learning and exploration, art and resources play, gross and fine motor opportunities, sensory light room immersion, alongside daily physical activity and specialist ASD interventions.

-The Resource Base provides children with an ‘ASD friendly’ environment to learn in.
-We use a range of visual supports to enable children to access their classroom independently.
-Our classrooms are calm and promote a distraction free learning environment that enables our children to reach their full potential.
+The Resource Base provides children with an ‘ASD friendly’ environment in which to learn and thrive.
+Using a range of visual supports we enable children to access their space as independently as possible.
+Our classrooms and learning environment are carefully constructed to promote a sense of calm and distraction-free learning.

-Part of our work involves ensuring our staff understand how best to support the children in their care.
-We work closely with a range of outside agencies including, Behaviour Support and Training with Steve Brown, PSS, Educational Psychologists, Communication and Autism Team and Sensory Support.
-All of our staff are trained at Level 2 AET and Team Teach.
+Staff are regularly trained, have excellent subject knowledge and understand how best to support the children in their daily care.
+In addition, we work closely with a range of outside agencies including, Behaviour Support and Training, PSS, Educational Psychologists, Communication and Autism Team and Sensory Support.

 Billesley Primary School